-Crassula ovata, commonly known as Jade Plant or Money Plant, is probably the most widely grown succulent houseplant in the world.
+Crassula ovata, commonly known as Jade Plant, is probably the most widely grown succulent houseplant globally.
 It is popular because it is very easy to grow and because it is said to bring good fortune and money.
 Jade Plant does make excellent houseplant but can also grow up to 10 feet (3 m) high if planted outdoors and can even be pruned into an exotic hedge.
-This plant has few problems in cultivation, but yellowing leaves are often an early sign that something is wrong.
+This plant has few cultivation problems, but yellowing leaves are often an early sign that something is wrong.

 As succulent, Jade Plant only needs to be watered when the soil in its pot has dried out completely.
-If you keep your Jade Plant on a windowsill, watering it once every 2 weeks should be enough.
+If you keep your Jade Plant on a windowsill, watering once every two weeks should be enough.
 Do not keep the pot standing in a saucer that catches excess water as this will waterlog the soil and quickly rot a Jade Plant's roots, killing the whole plant.
-If the leaves on your Jade Plant are plump but turning yellow, reduce the amount and frequency of water.
+If the leaves on your Jade Plant are plump but turning yellow, reduce the amount and water frequency.
 If you repot a Jade Plant, transfer it to a pot that is only slightly larger, as excess soil will act like a sponge and retain water around the roots.

 A completely neglected and underwatered Jade Plant will eventually lose leaves in a bid to reduce the amount of water it transpires.
 An underwatered Jade Plant will have wrinkled, leathery leaves that are not shiny, while a healthy plant has glossy, smooth leaves.
 A thorough watering will soon rehydrate the plant and promote new leaf growth.